Previous Post: From La Paz to Copacabana and the Shores of Lago Titicaca

 I watched an elderly German couple arrive at the Ecolodge with perhaps 40 kilograms of stuff each and then saw the poor donkeys who had hauled their rigid and heavy suitcases up the steep path from the shore.
 The couple was understandably winded after their hike up the hill.
 I felt for the donkeys.

-Before I had joined my small tour group I had considered doing the visit to Isla del Sol on my own.
+Before joining my small tour group, I had considered visiting Isla del Sol on my own.
 Wanting to do what Inca pilgrims had done, I planned to walk the seventeen kilometers from Copacabana to Yampupata and then catch a boat over to Isla del Sol.

 If you are still keen on doing the walk, an early morning start (6:00 to 6:30 a.m.) would be advisable.
 Keep that backpack light!

-Always there when we looked east was the Cordillera Real, the Royal Range.
-In two days we would begin our two-week trek down the mountain range from Illampu at the north-west end to Nevado Huayna Potosi some 110 kilometers south-east.
-In the photo below you also see Isla de la Luna, another island significant to Inca myth that we would visit before our trek.
+When we looked east, the Cordillera Real, the Royal Range was always there.
+In two days, we would begin our two-week trek down the mountain range from Illampu at the north-west end to Nevado Huayna Potosi some 110 kilometers south-east.
+In the photo below, you also see Isla de la Luna, another island significant to Inca myth that we would visit before our trek.

-There were a few boats at Yampupata when we got there, including the one that Javier our guide had contacted the day before.
-One of benefits of being a member of a well-organized tour is how little time is wasted at transition points like this.
-Throughout the three weeks of our Andean-Summits-organized trek there would be many instances where we would marvel at the clock-work efficiency of it all.
+There were a few boats at Yampupata when we got there, including the one that Javier, our guide, had contacted the day before.
+One of the benefits of being a member of a well-organized tour is how little time is wasted at transition points like this.
+Throughout the three weeks of our Andean-Summits-organized trek, there would be many instances where we would marvel at the clock-work efficiency of it all.
 It makes the seemingly steep price worth it!